khushi0704/khushi0704/README.md

 - 🔭 &nbsp; I’m currently learning Web Development.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
+- 🎓 &nbsp; Studying Computer Science
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.